-Squirrels uproot up bulbs and seedlings, chase birds from feeders, and they may ruin a garden bed with their constant shallow digging.
-A high-frequency sound device seems like a cure that will drive away the pests with little effort and no chemicals.
+Squirrels root up bulbs and seedlings, chase birds from feeders, and they may ruin a garden bed with their constant shallow digging.
+A high-frequency squirrel repellent sound device seems like a cure that will drive away the pests with little effort and no chemicals, using nothing more than a squirrel repellent noise.
 Understanding how, and if, these devices work and the best methods for squirrel management is a better choice when protecting your garden from raiding pests.

 Video of the Day

 Squirrel repellent sound devices purportedly use high-frequency, or ultrasonic, noise that disturbs rodents, such a squirrels, but is undetectable by humans and other animals.
 Plugging in the devices outdoors is supposed to drive the pests from your yard, protecting your garden beds and trees from further damage.
 The devices come in several forms, from those that plug into an electrical outlet to emitters atop stakes you can install in a garden bed.
 Some need to be near an electrical outlet and some are battery-operated.